h3h/bradfordfults.com/personal/society/_posts/2023-11-02-our-outlook-on-the-world-in-2023.md

   memes are now happening at lightning-quick pace, to a population which while being [more educated than at any point in history][ed], too often falls prey to ideas & movements that end up contradicting their own interests.
-* War & armed conflict in general [is at a relative low point][wa] when compared to the last 600 years, especially when modern populations, weapons, transport, and money are taken into account.
+* War & armed conflict in general [are at a relative low point][wa] when compared to the last 600 years, especially when modern populations, weapons, transport, and money are taken into account.
 * We are seeing political, statistical, and sentimental regressions from all-time peaks over the past 6–12 years, which is wrapped up in a few of the major problems above, as well as several not mentioned.